 Soon, I reached a small wooden pier reaching out into the lake.
 It was on my way back when I found out that it was regularly used to drop off tourists that took a boat here.

-Soon, I reached Baring Falls.
-It was a nice spot, and not too far from the trailhead, so even families with littlechildren could make it there and enjoy it.
+Baring Falls appeared soon after.
+It was a nice spot, and not too far from the trailhead, so even families with little children could make it there and enjoy it.

 Soon, I reached the remnants of old wildfires.
 The contrast between the charred trees and the lush greenery that started to sprout from the ashes was a beautiful reminder of the cycle of life and death and how they depend on each other — the ashes from the trees consumed by the wildfire enrich the soil and help a new generation of plants thrive.